 What is a Knee Replacement?

 The knee is the largest joint in the body, and having healthy knees is required to perform most everyday activities like walking or climbing stairs.
-If your knee is severely damaged by arthritis or injury, your doctor might suggest a knee replacement (also called total knee arthroplasty).
+Over the past 20 years, 14 million Americans have been diagnosed with knee osteoarthritis (OA), one of the most common joint disorders in the United States.
+If your knee is severely damaged by arthritis or injury, your doctor might suggest a knee replacement (also called total knee arthroplasty or TKA).
 A knee replacement involves removing the damaged parts of the bones at the knee joint (the tibia, sometimes called the shin bone; the femur, or thigh bone; and the patella, or kneecap) and replacing them with artificial parts.

-Approximately 700,000 knee replacement procedures are performed in the U.S. each year, and that number is projected to increase to nearly 3.5 million procedures by 2030.
+Approximately 790,000 knee replacements are performed in the U.S. each year, and that number is projected to increase to nearly 3.5 million procedures by 2030.

 More than 90 percent of people who have total knee replacement surgery experience a dramatic reduction in knee pain and significant improvement in the ability to perform regular daily activities.